Lawmakers asked to wake up and look at anesthesia laws during upcoming Session

 “We just want the modernization of language to allow the appropriate engagement of our profession into the market in Florida,” said Jeff Carroll, an anesthesiologist assistant and immediate past president of the Florida Academy of Anesthesiologist Assistants.

-Baxley’s bill has language clarifying that hospitals “may” not deny clinical privileges, except for cause, to anesthesiology assistants who have applied for clinical privileges and are supervised by on-staff anesthesiologists.
+Baxley’s bill has language clarifying that hospitals may not deny clinical privileges, except for cause, to anesthesiologist assistants who have applied for clinical privileges and are supervised by on-staff anesthesiologists.
 Hospitals have 90 days to review the applications.

 The language is similar, but not identical, to current law for physician assistants, another physician extender profession regulated by the state’s medical boards.
-The PA law doesn’t include a 90-day time restriction, though.
+The PA law doesn’t include a 90-day time restriction, however.

 Carroll called the time restrictions “appropriate.”